patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 ### Bringing your own state and logic (use prop helpers only)

 TODO this example will come in a separate PR
-TODO remark on how all the state management and built-in logic provided by `useTableControlState` and `useLocalTableControls` is optional, and if you want your table to handle all its own business logic you can still benefit from useTableControlProps to make rendering easier.
+TODO remark on how all the state management and built-in logic provided by `useTableState` and `useClientTableBatteries` is optional, and if you want your table to handle all its own business logic you can still benefit from useTablePropHelpers to make rendering easier.
-TODO remark on how this may be helpful as the first step in incremental adoption, followed by adopting `useTableControlState` and then maybe `getLocalTableControlDerivedState` or the full `useLocalTableControls` (as in the [basic client-side example](#client-side-filteringsortingpagination)).
+TODO remark on how this may be helpful as the first step in incremental adoption, followed by adopting `useTableState` and then maybe `getClientTableDerivedState` or the full `useClientTableBatteries` (as in the [basic client-side example](#client-side-filteringsortingpagination)).

 ```js file="./ExampleAdvancedBYOStateAndLogic.tsx"